8BM050/lecture-notes/main.typ

 Within these lecture notes, various concepts of mathematics will be treated.
 Some concepts, like differential equations, you will have seen in previous courses.
 Others, such as graph theory, may be new.
 It is important to highlight that we view mathematics as a method of describing our models and subsequent analyses.
 While the subject may be interesting and generally important, this course will not touch upon mathematical proofs underlying the various concepts.
 The description of the mathematics in these lecture notes is purely from a practical point of view.
 Even though we will need mathematical notation, the equations and notations are made to be as simple and easy-to-read as possible.
 Furthermore, all equations are explained in as much detail as necessary for understanding their use.

 Besides mathematics, this course will also feature some programming skills.
 As with mathematics, these programming languages are tools that we use to perform simulations and analyses.
 It is not our goal to make you write the most beautiful and efficient programs that exist.
 What is important is that after the course, you will be able to use appropriate software in modelling.
 In further parts of these lecture notes, modelling and analyses will be accompanied by examples written in Python, to illustrate how you could perform various procedures yourself.

-== Digital Twins
-// TODO: Introduction to the concept of digital twins

 = Network Models
 #set align(center)